Companion Planting Techniques

 Attract Pollinators and Predatory Insects

-There are is a large variety of herb seeds to choose from, in regards to companion plants.
+There are is a large variety of herb seeds to choose from in regard to companion plants.

-- Basil Seeds: An annual herb that can be grown along other larger plants such as tomatoes.
+- Basil: An annual herb that can be grown along with other larger plants such as tomatoes.
 Basil improves the flavour of tomatoes, and it will attract pollinating insects and predators.
 It has been used in companion planting with tomatoes for many centuries.
-Basil will also repel pests, such as white flies, mosquitoes, spider mites, aphids, and hornworms.
+Basil will also repel pests, such as whiteflies, mosquitoes, spider mites, aphids, and hornworms.

-- Catnip Seeds: Although it may attract some cats to your garden, it is also a very effective pest repellent.
+- Catnip: Although it may attract some cats to your garden, it is also a very effective pest repellent.
 It will repel mosquitoes, aphids, various beetles, cockroaches, and much more.

-- Mint Seeds: Mints are a perennial herb that repels mosquitoes, rodents, fleas, aphids, white cabbage moths, and ants.
+- Mint: Mints are a perennial herb that repels mosquitoes, rodents, fleas, aphids, white cabbage moths, and ants.

-- Oregano Seeds: Oregano is a wonderful herb to add to support and attract pollinators.
-This is the oregano used for “Oil of oregano”, because it’s leaves are loaded with essential oil.
-Fresh leaves taste great to in salads.
-In terms of companion planting, it will attract a large amount of tiny pollinators and predator wasps.
-These pollinators don’t bother humans and the tiny oregano flowers will attract literally hundreds of them.
+- Oregano: Oregano is a wonderful herb to add to support and attract pollinators.
+This is the oregano used for “Oil of oregano” because it’s leaves are loaded with essential oil.
+Fresh leaves taste great to salads.
+In terms of companion planting, it will attract a large number of tiny pollinators and predator wasps.
+These pollinators don’t bother humans, and the tiny oregano flowers will attract literally hundreds of them.

-- Thyme Seeds: Not only is thyme great as a culinary herb, it is also excellent for companion planting and attracting pollinators.
+- Thyme: Not only is thyme great as a culinary herb, but it is also excellent for companion planting and attracting pollinators.